El-Ahmed/Perspective-Generator/README.md

   - Use transparent backgrounds for overlaying grids on other drawings.
 - **Flexible Perspective Control**:
   - Adjust the positions of three perspective guide points.
   - Define the number of perspective lines emanating from each guide point.
+  - **New Drag Feature**: Move the currently selected guidepoint from the control panel or drag all the guide points at once when the "Image Settings" option is selected.
   - Customize line colors, including transparent lines, for subtle overlays.
 - **Export Options**:
   - Save your grid as an **SVG** (scalable and editable) or **PNG** (high-quality raster image).